 We received big news earlier this month when we learned the Drug Enforcement Administration (U.S.) had notified federal legislators that it may be rescheduling cannabis by summer.
-(I put “may be” in bold because of course the DEA wouldn’t be putting out a report to U.S. lawmakers if rescheduling wasn’t actually going to happen.)

 This is great news for the fibromyalgia community because rescheduling will finally make it easier for researchers to study the pain-relieving properties of cannabis.
 A lot of fibro warriors are already using cannabis to treat pain, but we need good, solid research to back up the anecdotal stories.

-Now the question is how low will the rescheduling go.
 Currently, cannabis is a schedule I controlled substance, meaning it has no medicinal value and falls into the same category as heroin and LSD.
 Anyone who ever smoked pot in college knows how absurd that is.
 The most dangerous thing about cannabis is its ability to make you eat whole bags of chips and candy in one sitting.

 The DEA’s schedule II category includes drugs with a high potential for abuse, like cocaine, Vicodin, oxycodone (OxyContin) and methamphetamine.
 Personally, I don’t think cannabis belongs in that category either.
 Do people abuse it?
 Sure.
 But does it cause users to rob banks and steal from their granny in order to feed their habit?
 No, it doesn’t.

 Looking at the DEA’s scheduling chart, it seems more common sense to place cannabis under the schedule III or IV categories for drugs with low or moderate potential for abuse or dependence.
 I hope the DEA makes a sound decision on rescheduling based on available research.
 Please do not shove it into another category where it doesn’t belong!
 That will just make research efforts more difficult, hurting chronic pain patients in the long run.